Milestone developments in quantum Information and No-Go theorems: No-go theorems

-Here we conclude that, Eq.\ref{p22} and Eq.\ref{p23} are not same and hence this result claims that cloning is not possible of pure states.
-In case the quantum state is mixed state rather than pure, than the generalization of no cloning theorem is treated by no-broadcasting theorem, which we are intended to deal in next section.
+\subsection{No-broadcast theorem}

-\subsection{No-Broadcast theorem}
+This theorem generalizes the no-cloning theorem to mixed states.
+The first attempt to prove that non-commuting mixed states can no be broadcast was done by H. Barnum et al. in~\cite{br1}.
+Further extensions are done by many authors.
+To look into broad view of no-broadcasting and different paradigms, we refer to \cite{br1}-\cite{br5}.
+Before formulation of the theorem we explain what is meant by broadcasting (cf.~\cite{Pathak}).
+Let we have a mixed state $\rho$ in $H$ and a map $E$ that maps $\rho$ to a state $\rho_{AB}$ on $H_A\otimes H_B$.
+Then $E$ broadcasts $\rho$ if

-The generalized framework of pure state no cloning theorem is treated with No-Broadcast theorem.
-The first attempt to prove that non commutating mixed state can no be broadcast is done by Barnum et al.\cite{br1}.
-Further extensions on No-broadcast theorem is done by many authors, to look into broad view of No-broadcasting and different paradigms, we suggest the reader to loon into the references \cite{br1,nbb1,br2,br3,br4,br5} for broad spectrum.
-Here we present the Barnum et al. idea, as per Barnum et al., a set of quantum states $A=\{\rho_{s}\}$ from a source can be broadcast to a target $(\Sigma)$ if and only if the states in the set A commutes.
-The composite system of source and target $(S\otimes T)$ can go through a physical process to broadcast the quantum state to target with the following broadcasting machine,
+where $\text{Tr}_A$ and $\text{Tr}_B$ denote partial trace over the subsystem $A$ and subsystem $B$, respectively.
+Note that the final state $\rho_{AB}$ is not necessarily a product state.

-Where $(P)$ is a physical process and $(\rho_{out})$ is the output state which satisfy the following conditions.
+The no-broadcast theorem states that no such map $E$ exists for an arbitrary quantum state, i.e., arbitrary quantum states cannot be broadcasted.
+Alternatively, given an arbitrary quantum state $\rho$, it is impossible to create a state $\rho_{AB}$ such that the equality~\eqref{cond:broadcast} holds.
+Moreover, the two mixed states $\rho_1,\rho_2$ in $H$ can satisfy~\eqref{cond:broadcast} if and only if they commute~\cite{br1}.

-The operation $(Ptr)$ denotes the partial traces over the subsystems $s$ and $t$ respectively.
-Here we recall that, the core result shown by Barnum et al. is that, the set $A$ can be broadcast if the states in this set $A$ commutes.
+We outline here the main idea of the proof given in~\cite{br4} that is the most general one among known proofs and relies on fundamental principles of information theory, especially on entropy-based arguments.
+This proof allows to establish a link of the quantum theorem to its classical analogue~\cite{DPP:2002}.